Data Sources

 **Supported Properties:**

-• @type A params object type.
-Please see ☁️ Supported data source options.
+A params object type.
+Please see [#supported-data-source-options](#supported-data-source-options "mention").

-• Other parameters.
-Please refer to the specific guides under ☁️ Supported data source options.
+* Other parameters.
+Please refer to the specific guides under [#supported-data-source-options](#supported-data-source-options "mention").

 **Example:**